Vinegar has numerous uses in the garden. From eliminating weeds to repelling pests, there is a role for it in your vegetable garden.

 13. Test the Soil for Alkalinity

-There is no need to buy a soil pH test kit to test if your soil is alkaline.
+There is no need to buy a soil pH test kit to test whether your soil is alkaline.

-All you have to do is add half a cup of white vinegar to one cup of garden soil in a container.
+Add 1/2 cup of white vinegar to 1 cup of garden soil in a container.
 If it begins to fizz, then the soil is alkaline.

 14. Clean and Wash Vegetables

-Soaking freshly picked crops in vinegar and water can remove dirt and help kill bacteria.
+Soaking freshly picked crops in a mixture of vinegar and water can help remove dirt and kill bacteria.
 Scrub off any remaining dirt, rinse, and dry.

-The solution will also give a clean, healthy shine to the produce.
+The solution will also give the produce a clean shine.

 Spraying white vinegar around the perimeter of the property, bodies of water, and entry points to your home will help deter snakes.